johnv02139/java-nio/README.md

 check, and invoke one set of functionality or the other, depending on its environment.

 In fact, the `fs` project (see below) did just that.
-Initially, my idea was to develop a "unified" file I/O, that would use, and would be based on, `java.nio` as much as possible, by providing implementations of `nio` functionality using `java.io.File`.
+Initially, [my idea](https://github.com/johnv02139/clujnio) was to use techniques like the one in `fs` to develop a "unified" file I/O, that would use, and would be based on, `java.nio` as much as possible, by providing implementations of `nio` functionality using `java.io.File`.

 But if Clojure 1.10 is going to require Java 8 anyway, any Clojure 1.10 library should be able to feel free to assume that `java.nio` is present.